varnerlab/Core_Escherichia_coli_model/docs/index.md

 ### What is this?
-This repository [Julia](https://julialang.org) implementation of the [Core _Escherichia coli_ model of Palsson and coworkers](https://www.ncbi.nlm.nih.gov/pubmed/26443778) developed by the [Varnerlab](http://www.varnerlab.org) in the [Robert Frederick Smith School of Chemical and Biomolecular Engineering, Cornell University](https://www.cheme.cornell.edu/cbe).
+This repository hold a [Julia](https://julialang.org) implementation of the [Core _Escherichia coli_ model of Palsson and coworkers](https://www.ncbi.nlm.nih.gov/pubmed/26443778) developed by the [Varnerlab](http://www.varnerlab.org) in the [Robert Frederick Smith School of Chemical and Biomolecular Engineering, Cornell University](https://www.cheme.cornell.edu/cbe).
 We use this model as a teaching tool in [CHEME 7770 Advanced Biomolecular Engineering](https://varnerlab.github.io/CHEME-7770-Cornell-S19/).